bleakley/brogue/README.md

   * Autopilot now ends if an item is stolen from you or if you pass a health alert threshold.

 #### Credits
-Thanks to Pender for making this wonderful game, thanks to andrewdoull for the wand of fortifications and Guitar for the medusa.
+Thanks to Pender for making this wonderful game, thanks to andrewdoull and Guitar (from the old Brogue forums) for their ideas for the wand of fortifications and the medusa.

 #### Known Issues
 Very rarely, a medusa doesn't seem to petrify anyone (including the player).
 This bug is hard to repeat and I don't know the cause.